-|D O M A
+|D O M

-I N S
+A I N S

 This mirror came standard on a large number of early to mid-2000s GM vehicles, mainly Suburbans, Tahoes, etc. The mirror was made by Gentex and there are millions of them.
 If you're a frequent salvage yard visitor, finding something like this may not be difficult.
 Otherwise, you can easily find a number of them available on eBay.

-This one is the Gentex 177.
+This one is the Gentex 177

-eBay prices seem to vary between $30 and $50 (and higher).
+eBay prices seem to vary between $30 and $50 (and higher), so shop around.

 There appears to be a couple different types of sensors.
 The one I got is the TOP sensor shown above.
 I don't think there is a difference in how they function.
 The sensor should be mounted somewhere outside your car.
 The usual location seems to be under the front of the car as far from engine or radiator heat as possible.

-<<< As you can see here I have a radar detector, so I decided to attach a mount for it where that cover used to be.
-I'm not using the old plastic cover.
+<<< As you can see here I have removed my mirror and I have a radar detector.
+I decided to make a mount for it where the plastic cover used to be.
+So I'm not using the old plastic cover in my car.

-This seems to happen a lot.
+This seems to happen a lot when amateurs like me do stuff like this.
 I used Permatex windshield mirror adhesive (found at my local auto parts store) and followed the instructions perfectly.
 It says to allow 30 minutes drying time before mounting the mirror.
-The button popped off while I was turning the set screw on the mirror mount.
+I did and the button then popped off while I was turning the set screw on the mirror mount.

-<<< So on my THIRD try I used some 180 grit sandpaper to rough up the glass first.
+<<< Attempt #3 (see pic): So on my third try I used some 180 grit sandpaper to rough up the glass surface first.

 <<< Here's the result.
 There's a single set screw in the mounting base that tightens to snug the mount against the metal button.
 It's a Torx T-20 screw.
 Make it snug only.
 No need to twist hard, especially if your hoping to keep the mirror on the windshield.